Watt to Watt Conversion

 How do you convert watt to watt?

-To convert watt to watt, multiply the number of watt by 1, since one watt equals 1 watt.
+To convert watt to watt, multiply the number of watt by 1 as one watt equals 1 watt.

 How many watt are in one watt?